For the silver price, we base our expectations on analyses from various renowned financial institutions and historical returns.

 No concrete forecasts for 2040 have yet been published by the aforementioned parties.

-If we assume a price of approximately $100 per ounce in mid-2026 and consider silver's historical average long-term return of around 7% per year, we can estimate the price development up to 2040.
+Based on an average price of around $80 per ounce in 2026 and the average long-term return on silver (around 8% per year), we can estimate the price trends up to 2040.

-This suggests that the silver price is expected to reach around $250 per troy ounce by 2040.
+This means that by 2040, the silver price is expected to reach around $235 per troy ounce.

 Silver price forecast 2040